0cjs/sedoc/8bit/apple2/edasm.md

 #### Data Definition

-`Dstring` is a delimited string; the first character is the delimiter and may not be present in the string itself.
+`dstr` is a delimited string; the first character is the delimiter and may not be present in the string itself.
 Termination with the same delimiter is optional if there is no comment after the string.

-- `ASC Dstring`: ASCII string.
+- `ASC dstr`: ASCII string.
 The `MSB` directive determines whether the MSB is set for each character.
-- `DCI Dstring`: As `ASC` but with MSB always 0 for all bytes except the last, for which MSB is 1.
+- `DCI dstr`: As `ASC` but with MSB always 0 for all bytes except the last, for which MSB is 1.
 - `DFB expr[,expr…]`: Define byte(s).
 Expressions are modulo 256.
   Bytes defined with relocatable expressions generate a relocation